 Here are some tips that can help you and your baby make an easier transition:

-Do not use cow's milk to mix cereal because it is difficult for babies to digest until after one year of age.
+Do not use cow's milk to mix cereal because it may be difficult for babies to digest until after one year of age.
 Give only about one teaspoon of cereal twice a day, at first, and then gradually increase to two or three tablespoons twice a day.
 Other grain products such as rice, soft breads, cooked pasta, and teething biscuits can be added a little later.

 After your baby eats vegetables on a regular basis, introduce strained lean meats—one at a time.
 Offer a variety of pureed or finely chopped meats, including chicken, beef, and turkey.